Skip to content

 open powershell via run in windows

-I think I have mentioned all possible ways to open the PowerShell in Windows 10 and Windows 11.
-In case you know any method that I might have missed here, feel free to share it with us.
+We have covered all possible ways to open PowerShell in Windows 10 and 11.
+If you think we missed something, feel free to share it with us.